GrenguyAkaTheo/Sync-YouTube-music-playlist/README.md

 MAKE SURE THE PLAYLIST YOUR DOWNLOADING IS SET TO PUBLIC ON YOUTUBE

-For this script to work you must have yt-dlp, and mid3v2 installed or it won't be able to download anything off of youtube, or properly embed metadata for some audio players (Like lollypop)
+For this script to work you must have yt-dlp, ffmpeg, and mid3v2 installed or it won't be able to download anything off of youtube, or properly embed metadata for some audio players (Like lollypop)

 You MUST edit the .sh file (The actual script) and follow the short and simple instructions from line 6 to line 15, or it will crap the bed when you try to run it